seq-lang/seq/docs/tutorial/intro.rst

       %3 = icmp ule i32 %next, %2
       br i1 %3, label %loop, label %exit

+Several input formats are supported, including TXT, FASTA and FASTQ.

 Pipelines can branch arbitrarily.
 For example, if we instead want to print each original 32-mer in addition to the reverse complements (boilerplate is omitted for brevity from here on out):

 .. code-block:: cpp